History of Lookout Pass

 2005

-• Lodge expansion.
-A three-story, 6,000 square foot addition greatly expands food service seating and includes a retail shop, more restrooms, locker rooms, the Loft pub and grub lounge on the top level and panoramic slopeside views.
+- Lodge expansion.
+A three-story, 6,000 square foot addition greatly expands food service seating and includes a retail shop, more restrooms, locker rooms, the Loft Pub & Grub lounge on the top level and panoramic slopeside views.

 2007

-• North Star double chairlift installed.
-North Star opens access to expert terrain on the prime north aspect of the mountain with expert terrain and a bird’s eye view of the Coeur d’Alene River Valley.
+- North Star double chairlift installed.
+North Star lift opened access to expert terrain on the prime north aspect of the mountain.
+The expert terrain offers a stunning bird’s eye view of the Coeur d’Alene River Valley.

 2011